 Whereas the following firm has only had an online presence since 2016.

-The following gold chart shows the price trajectory from August 5th, 1997, when gold IRA rollovers were enacted, through March 1st, 2021.
-The average annual return over this period has been 18.05%.
+The following gold chart shows the price trajectory from August 5th, 1997, when precious metal IRA accounts were enacted, through October, 15th 2021.
+The average annual return for gold over this period is 18.57%.

 No. The following paragraph is a quote from the IRS FAQs on IRA investments.
 It refers to breaking the IRS self-dealing rule by holding IRA precious metals outside of an IRS-approved non-bank trustee (depository).

 “Gold and other bullion are “collectibles” under the IRA statutes, and the law discourages the holding of collectibles in IRAs.
 There is an exception for certain highly refined bullion provided it is in the physical possession of a bank or an IRS-approved non-bank trustee.
 This rule also applies to an indirect acquisition, such as having an IRA-owned Limited Liability Company (LLC) buy the bullion.
 IRA investments in other unconventional assets, such as closely held companies and real estate, run the risk of disqualifying the IRA because of the prohibited transaction rules against self-dealing.”

 Keep in mind that you always have access to your precious metals, but if you take a distribution from any IRA account except a Roth, it’s a taxable event.
 Also, if you are under 59.5 years old, the IRS will impose a 10% penalty for early withdrawal.